 Every June, Ziemba climbs into her kayak and – along with around 11 other USWFS, DEC, and Montezuma Audubon Center staff, plus 12 youth interns and volunteers – paddles out into the 50,000 acre Montezuma Wetlands Complex to count nesting Black Terns.

 “We get a general idea of where the terns are nesting in advance and then we paddle to those areas.
-When they start calling at us, circling us, trying to poop on us, we know we’re close to their colony or nests.
+When they start calling at us and circling us, we know we’re close to their colony or nests.
 We never try to count the actual nests because they’re at water level, so as soon as we get the ‘mobbing’ behavior we stop and count,” explains Ziemba.
 “This June, we counted 96 nesting Black Terns across eight marshes within the Montezuma Wetlands Complex.
 The last time we had a count over 90 was 1982.”

 For Ziemba, “Black Terns feel like the Bald Eagle success story of our time, at least locally.”